 The late 80's saw Williams and Bally merge to become the main pinball manufacturers in the market, and in the 90's they both produced some of the most amazing pinball machines concepts ever dreamed of like Medieval Madness, Cirqus Voltaire, Twilight Zone, Theatre Of Magic, Monster Bash, Scared Stiff, Tales Of The Arabian Nights and the most popular pinball machine in modern history, Addams Family (with over 20,000 produced), along with many other modern-day collectible classics, and finally the last pinball machines of the golden era of pinball manufacturers, Cactus Canyon and the Pinball 2000 machines, which combined video movies over standard pinball action.

-There are currently two companies still producing commercial pinball machines.
+There are currently several companies currently producing commercial pinball machines.

 Stern Pinball, Inc. (formerly Stern Electronics, Inc.) weathered the crash of the late 1990s and early 2000s, for a time existing as the only producer of pinball machines.
 Stern primarily focuses upon licensed properties, including The Walking Dead, AC/DC, Metallica, Lord of the Rings, Spider-Man, and Star Trek.
 Their machines are generally offered in several versions, from pared-down pro versions designed for location play, to premium and LE editions aimed at the collector market.

 Jersey Jack Pinball entered the market in 2011, and released their first machine, The Wizard of Oz, in 2013.
 The company is currently working on The Hobbit to coincide with the release of the third film, and an as-of-yet unnamed Pat Lawlor project.